ivkovalevv/useful-dev-files/README.md

 # useful-dev-files

-# This repository contains useful files for a web developer.
+this repository contains useful files for a web developer.
 Instructions, manuals, hints and cheats.